 - Graduate students in higher education programs who are interested in the intersections of public policy and higher education

-- Graduate students who have successfully defended their proposal or who are in the process of developing their proposal
+Graduate students who have successfully defended their proposal or who are in the process of developing their proposal

 - Graduate students whose dissertation research focuses on public policy issues (broadly defined).